Vika1990Z/Vika1990Z.github.io/ventus/content/identity-management/administrators.md

 ## Add Administrator

+{{% notice note %}}
->**NOTE:** You can add only those Users who have already passed the registration stage in the Cloud Console and aren't members of one of the Projects of this Organization
+You can add only those Users who have already passed the registration stage in the Cloud Console and aren't members of one of the Projects of this Organization
+{{% /notice %}}

 To add new Administrator to the selected Organization do the following:
 - go to the *Administrators page* and click the ADD ADMINISTRATOR icon in the upper left corner;